 We would say Commercetools and Shopify are among our favorites the eCommerce platforms these days.
 Shopify has long been a popular software to build online stores with more than 820,000 users and over 500,000 active stores.
 Even though offering plenty of great features, Commercetools has yet to be chosen by businesses.
 In this article today, we will take a glance at Commercetools vs Shopify to see what services they have and which one is suitable for your online store.

 Established in 2006, Commercetools is an international software company that provides cloud-based eCommerce solutions.
 The platform provides API to separate frontend and backend, giving more flexibility to brands and retailers.
-Commercetools is a branch of REWE Digital GmbH organization and has its headquarters in Munich, Germany, along with many offices in big cities worldwide, such as Amsterdam, London, or Durham.
+Commercetools is a REWE Digital GmbH organization branch and has its headquarters in Munich, Germany, along with many offices in big cities worldwide, such as Amsterdam, London, or Durham.

 Shopify was founded in Ontario, Canada in 2004.
 The platform has been known for its ease of use while offering sophisticated features for online stores, including abandoned cart recovery, inventory management, or customer management.
 Without any coding experience, merchants are still able to set up an impressive interface for their own website in a few clicks on Shopify.

 Within Commercetools, there are two channels designed to support product management that users should look into: the Merchant Center and the Dashboard.

 The Merchant Center acts as the middle point between maintaining retail channels and touchpoints and modeling the business setup.
 As users expand their businesses, they can add more stores to the Merchant Center, whether the store is online or offline, mobile apps, or smart appliances.
 Retailers can manage multiple of their stores all at-a-glance with an interactive interface.
 Especially, international stores can be managed here as well with different currencies and tax settings.